hezedu/sas/README.md

   console.log('Deepest path:' + deepestPath);
 });
 ```
-This demo explores all the folders and files in the disk asynchronously, Record the maximum depth,
+This demo explores all the folders and files in you disk asynchronously, Record the maximum depth,
-and have a good end to return result.<br>
+and have a good ending to return to your results.<br>
 Can other ways to achieve it in the 40 line code? if have please tell me.<br>

 If you want to know how **Sas** did it, please visit<br>
 docs: https://hezedu.github.io/sas/